-WRAP Workplan Implementation Guidance
+WRAP Work Implementation Guidance

 --- Communication and Coordination ---

-August 1, 2018
+adopted by consensus on ______TSC / WGs’ Co-Chairs call

-The Technical Steering Committee (TSC) has lead responsibility for the WRAP Workplan including progress reporting and budget tracking for the WRAP Board.
-The TSC is prescribing a process for the WRAP Work Groups to improve communication efficiency as we continue to implement regional planning to address air quality across the WRAP region.
+The Technical Steering Committee (TSC) has lead responsibility for completing WRAP Board-approved work including progress reporting and budget tracking for the WRAP Board.
+The TSC is prescribing a process for the WRAP Work Groups to promote communication efficiency as we continue to implement regional planning to address air quality across the WRAP region.
 The close coordination between states, tribes, local governments, EPA, and FLMs provided by WRAP/WESTAR will provide transparency and ensure efficient and effective program administration and implementation.
-WRAP staff play an integral role in ensuring the needed documentation and accountability for this coordination process.
+WRAP/WESTAR staff play an integral role in ensuring the needed documentation and accountability for this coordination process.

 This guidance is designed to identify processes for each Work Group to post information to the WRAP Website, disseminate information for calls, and coordinate with other Work Groups/Subcommittees/Project Teams.
 Group email communication can then be limited to call/meeting announcements, meeting scheduling, and coordination activities.